Kristina01111000/Drws_site/README.md

 - Change the chat titles to share your thoughts on lesson __

 - asked my mom to try the quiz to see if it makes any sense
-- figure out when the next meeting is
-- ask him if he wants me to comment onthe videos as they are posted
 - he wants people on GH automatically after joining the patreon

 - go over the wellness check -> make a pdf